-requirements, and other restrictions, under Subpart G, a more restrictive SCCL (with stricter restrictions on exposures to other U.S. GSIBs) under Subpart H, and requirements for qualified financial contracts in Subpart I.
+restrictions on exposures to other U.S. GSIBs) under Subpart H, and requirements for qualified financial contracts in Subpart I.

 Separate from Regulation YY EPS, the capital planning requirements in Section 225.8 of Regulation Y (i.e., CCAR) require all BHCs with at least \$50 billion in assets to participate in the CCAR capital planning program, with all such BHCs subject to "quantitative objections" from the FRB.
-Capital plans from BHCs with at least \$250 billion in assets, or at least \$75 billion in nonbank assets, and from all U.S. GSIBs are also subject to "qualitative objections" from the FRB.
+Capital plans from BHCs with at least \$250 billion in assets, or at least \$75 billion in nonbank assets, and from all U.S. GSIBs are also subject to "qualitative objections" from the FRB.11